 One-Page Sites have a navigation menu that scrolls down to display screens of content instead of loading new pages.
 They present a limited amount of information, typically ending with a simple contact form.
 As these are really just small brochure sites presented in a novel way, they are priced as for brochure websites.

-Landing Pages are one-page sites with no navigation menu.
+Landing Pages are highly-focused one-page sites with no navigation menu.
 They present the absolute essentials about what you offer, with a single, clear “Call To Action”.
-As email remains the most effective marketing channel, many landing pages offer freebies (“lead magnets”) in return for newsletter sign-ups.
-I can build landing pages from just £300.
+Many landing pages offer freebies (“lead magnets”) in return for newsletter sign-ups.
+I build landing pages from just £300.

 Editable Basic Websites

 Search engines promote frequently-updated sites, so even if you only want a basic website with a limited number of webpages, being able to do those updates yourself offers a big commercial advantage.
 They do require more maintenance, however – so I build these on my Managed Hosting package.
 Basic editable sites start at just £900.